lifangchen2021/ResoFox/README.md

 ![Input interface comparison](docs/resofox_mcstas_input_demo.png)

+## Input Configuration Example (ResoFox vs. McStas)

+The figure below shows a side-by-side comparison of the input interfaces used in ResoFox (left) and McStas (right).
+Both allow the definition of neutron diffractometer geometries and simulation parameters.

+📌 Important note:
+- In ResoFox, collimator divergence is entered in **radians**;
+- In McStas, the divergence input is in **arcminutes**.

-By applying the corresponding parameter values shown in the figure, users can replicate the diffraction pattern results for silver powder samples in both ResoFox and McStas, enabling direct comparison.
+By matching the input parameters shown in the figure, users can replicate and compare the simulated diffraction patterns of silver powder (AgLaZ) using both tools.

-In addition, McStas offers various predefined sample types, as shown in the figure.
-Users can input the desired sample name in the `sample` field of the McStas interface to change the test material.
-Both FCC and BCC lattice structures are available for simulation, allowing users to compare how different crystal types affect resolution and intensity.
+McStas also provides sample materials; the example shown is a powder sample (`AgLaZ`).
+To test different materials, users can simply change the sample name in the `sample` field of the McStas interface.
+The outputs from FCC and BCC lattice types can then be directly compared.

 ![Sample Image](docs/samples.png)

-A detailed comparison between the angular resolution results simulated by McStas and those predicted by ResoFox has been published in a paper on arXiv.
-The full manuscript is included in the `examples/` folder.
+A full comparison of the angular resolution results between ResoFox’s theoretical model and McStas simulations has been published on arXiv.
+Input files and analysis outputs are included in the `examples/` directory.

-🔍 Note: This example uses HOPG as the monochromator material, while the arXiv paper uses Ge(115).
-The difference in configuration is intentional, providing users with more options for cross-validation and parameter exploration.
+🔍 Note: The figure shown here uses HOPG as the monochromator crystal, while the arXiv paper uses Ge(115).
+This difference is intentional to offer readers broader cross-validation and configuration flexibility.

 ---